Aerosmith's Steven Tyler opens home in Tennessee for abused girls

 The house and its name were inspired by Aerosmith's 1989 hit, "Janie's Got a Gun," written by Tyler and bassist Tom Hamilton, about a young girl who uses drugs to mask the pain of the abuse she suffered at the hands of her father.

-Tyler, 70, said his time at a treatment center exposed him to the realities of young victims of abuse.
+Tyler, 70, said he was exposed to the realities of young victims of abuse whom he met at a treatment center.

 One in four girls will be sexually abused before they turn 18, according to the Administration for Children and Families, a division of the U.S. Department of Health and Human Services.